Jaroslaw1980/spark-hadoop-install/README.md

 after downloading the archive unpack it to c:\jdk

 ## 2. Install spark
-Isntall spark with hadoop, use version 3.5.0 and pre-built Apache Hadoop 3.3 and later
+Install spark with hadoop, use version 3.5.0 and pre-built Apache Hadoop 3.3 and later
 ```
 https://spark.apache.org/downloads.html
 ```
 unpack it to c:\spark
-find log4j.properties.template and rename it to log4j.properties open it up and change:
+find log4j.properties.template (spark\conf folder) and rename it to log4j.properties
+open it up and change:
 ```
 log4j.rootCategory=INFO -> log4j.rootCategory=ERROR